Maine island: Stay away until virus threat abates

 “The board just felt like we’re in a precarious situation here, perhaps a little bit more vulnerable than other places,” she said.

+Ferry captain Abe Baggins said he feels it’s reasonable for the islanders to take action to slow the spread of the virus.

+He recently transported some New Yorkers to the island and understands their desire for refuge.
+“They see North Haven as a safe spot.
+But once the virus gets to the island, it’s going to feel like a prison.
+It will spread like wildfire on the island,” he said.

-Josh Beverage, a fisherman, said Monday that he questions whether the Select Board went too far.
+Josh Beverage, a fisherman, questions whether the Select Board went too far.
 But he understands the goal is to protect local residents at a time when people are frightened about the virus.

 “It seems like a lot of panic coming from all angles,” he said on the ferry while returning from the mainland with groceries.